Major Types of Giving

 The process of donating a vehicle can take several forms, including:

-The donated car doesn't necessarily need to be in working order, either.
-You or the charity can take it to a pick-and-pull and donate/use the proceeds of the sale for the charity's mission.
-The charity could also repair the vehicle for any of the aforementioned uses.
+The donated car also doesn't necessarily need to be in working order.
+You or the charity can take it to a pick-and-pull and donate/use the sale proceeds for its mission.
+The charity could also repair the vehicle and either use it for its operations, sell it and use the proceeds or give it to someone who needs it.

 The Benefits

-If you donate your car to a qualified charity—which is defined as an IRS-approved, "exempt status" or 501(c)(3) organization—you may be eligible for a sizeable tax deduction, which in some cases may be the full amount of a car's fair market value.
-In the past, it used to be easier to receive a tax deduction for the full fair market value of a vehicle donation.
-The IRS has toughened up its standards in recent years, however, and explained in October 2016 that donors may claim a deduction of the vehicle's fair market value only under the following circumstances:
+If you donate your car to a qualified charity — which is defined as an IRS-approved, "exempt status" or 501(c)(3) organization — you may be eligible for a sizeable tax deduction, which in some cases may be the full amount of a car's fair market value.
+In the past, receiving a tax deduction for the full fair market value of a vehicle donation used to be easier.
+However, the IRS has toughened up its standards in recent years and explained in October 2016 that donors may claim a deduction of the vehicle's fair market value only under the following circumstances:

 If you're interested in making a tax deduction for your donated vehicle, be sure to document everything and get receipts from the charity before the end of the year.